danielhstahl/DPet-DEPRICATED/README.md

 ## Note: this currently runs on the Morden Testnet.
+This app is a view-only version of DPet.
+To actually write and scan microchips, use https://github.com/phillyfan1138/DPetEmbedded.
 ## Production (mist):

 Download mist from https://github.com/ethereum/mist/releases.
 Add accounts as necessary.
 Then navigate to https://phillyfan1138.github.io/DPet/.
 This will only run in the Mist browser.